From Our “Ask a Question” mailbag: “What are the possible types of Wills in Montgomery County, Pennsylvania?”

 Wills vary widely in degrees of complexity and can help you achieve any number of wealth and tax goals.

 Montgomery County estate planning attorneys use different terms to refer to wills that address various goals.
 Most names we use for wills reflect the will’s characteristics.
 For example, a simple will is a basic document giving all assets outright to one or more persons without any specific bequests, protective trusts and without addressing tax planning.
-In short, a “simple will” is “simple”.
+In short, a “simple will” is “simple.”

 Beyond a simple will, there are many more complex wills that each address a specific type of estate plan.
-For example, a testamentary trust will refers to a will that within its terms creates one or more trusts upon your death, while a pour over will refers to a will that transfers probate estate assets into a revocable living trust formed by the testator separately from the will.
+For example, a testamentary trust will refers to a will that within its terms creates one or more trusts upon your death, while a pour-over will refers to a will that transfers probate estate assets into a revocable living trust formed by the testator separately from the will.

 - Reciprocal Wills are in which two people, usually spouses, can have wills that are identical with the exception of referring to each other as the heir.
 Unlike a contract to will, the survivor is free to change the terms after the first person dies.

 - Joint Wills allow two persons, usually spouses, to sign a single will.
 Typically these wills give all assets to the surviving person in the trust and then document states where the remainder will pass at the survivor’s death.
-Usually the terms cannot be changed after the first person’s death.
+Usually, the terms cannot be changed after the first person’s death.

 Some other types of wills include:

-- Oral Will, is a verbal will not recorded in writing.
+- An Oral Will is A verbal will not in writing is an “Oral Will.”
 Few states recognize oral wills, including Pennsylvania.
 The Montgomery County Register of Wills will not accept an oral will.

-Wills, Trusts and Estates, It’s All We Do!
+Wills, Trusts, Probate, and Estate Litigation, It’s All We Do!